 The face is usually the first part of the body to show signs of aging.
 Gravity and a loss of volume cause skin to sag and wrinkles to form.
 While there is no way to prevent aging, a face and neck lift procedure can smooth the skin, tighten tissues and muscle, and remove excess skin and fat.
 This helps patients look and feel younger.
-The best candidates for a Face Lift surgery range from age 40 to 75.
+The best candidates for a facelift surgery in St. George, UT range from age 40 to 75.
 They display signs of facial aging, but their skin maintains some elasticity.
 Older patients in good health with reasonable skin quality may be candidates as well.

 What is a Face Lift?